DawnPaladin/blog/_posts/2021-08-18-Hardened-password-vault.md

 I looked at a lot of different password vaults as part of writing this.
 Obviously security is important for something like this, but so is ease-of-use, and I feel like not all developers get that.
 If using software the right way is hard, people will find a way that's easy, and it probably won't be secure; that's why people write passwords on sticky notes and reuse passwords across websites.
 So in writing this guide I'm trying to make everything as straightforward as I possibly can; if you get stuck, let me know in the comments and I'll see what I can do.

 I'm recommending **KeePassXC** for its ease-of-use, browser integration, and cross-platform compatibility.
 This is an open-source password vault [recommended by the Electronic Freedom Foundation](https://ssd.eff.org/en/module/how-use-keepassxc) that's actively maintained by volunteers who check each other's work.
-Importantly for our purposes, it doesn't use the cloud at all--the password vault is saved to a file on your hard drive, which we'll sync between our computers using Syncthing.
+Importantly for our purposes, it doesn't use the cloud at all -- the password vault is saved to a file on your hard drive, which we'll sync between our computers using Syncthing.

 The best thing about this is that it's **yours forever.** No company going out of business can take away your password vault.
 KeePassXC is one of many "forks" (versions) of KeePass; they're maintained by different people and they all use the same file format.
 If you decide you don't like KeePassXC you can switch to a different fork of KeePass and your database will still work.